16. Bike Salinas: What to Do in the Monterey County Seat

 I’ll be on the coast, hadn’t thought about Salinas…

-Bicycling around Salinas is great!
-It’s warmer than the coast, it’s flat, and most streets are wide.
-You’ll have added special memories of Monterey County by visiting our county seat, memories less savvy visitors may miss out on.
+Salinas is generally warmer than the coast.
+You’ll have added special memories of Monterey County by visiting our county seat and largest city–memories less-savvy visitors miss out on.

 As Patrick Brady/Red Kite Prayer reported after riding the Sea Otter Classic Gran Fondo in 2011: “The single most important thing I can say about the Gran Fondo [Carmel Valley Route, which includes Salinas Valley] is that it boasts one of the prettiest Gran Fondo courses I’ve ridden…..
 The opening 40 miles [primarily Salinas Valley] were countertop flat…all the beauty with only 1/3 the suffering.”